gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 }'
 ```

 You will notice that **The Godfather** and **The Lord of the Rings** is listed as well as **The Matrix**.
-This is becuase the analyser used is the default full text / partial match analyser.
+This is because the analyser used is the default full text / partial match analyser.
 Additionally, **The Godfather** appears even above (with more relevance) **The Matrix** due to the small number of documents across many shards.
 A larger corpus of documents will fix/improve the relevancy.

 Let's search for a genre of 'sci' as follows